v0.9.4

 Enable/disable keep-alive functionality, and optionally set the initial delay before the first keepalive probe is sent on an idle socket.

-(in milliseconds) to set the delay between the last
+Set initialDelay (in milliseconds) to set the delay between the last

 data packet received and the first keepalive probe.
-Setting 0
+Setting 0 forinitialDelay will leave the value unchanged from the default

 (or previous) setting.